 This holiday season, give the gift of discovery with an Embark for Breeders DNA Kit for your breeder friends and new puppy owners.
-Each dog is tested across 220,000 genetic markers, and helps contribute to expanding Embark’s fast growing database.
+Each dog is tested across 230,000 genetic markers and helps contribute to expanding Embark’s fast-growing database.
 This amount of data will lead to more novel discoveries sooner to help dogs live healthier, longer lives.
-Beyond the DNA test, breeders and dog owners continue donating to research throughout the life of the dog with Embark’s annual health surveys, or sharing their dog’s raw DNA data with breed clubs and researchers.
+Beyond the DNA test, breeders and dog owners continue donating to research throughout the life of the dog with Embark’s annual health surveys or sharing their dog’s raw DNA data with breed clubs and researchers.
 The best way to give this holiday season includes two virtual options so you won’t have to stress about shipping delays.
 Delight breeder friends with Embark gift cards or discounted DNA kits through the Refer a Breeder program.

 Purebred dogs, and the genetic similarity by breed, are an ideal model to test for genetic conditions because each breed is a close population of like individuals.
 That’s why testing as many dogs of the same breed as possible can help find causes of disease sooner.
-Breeders can DNA test their dogs and litters, and encourage new puppy owners to continue the research by filling out the ongoing Embark health surveys to collect even more information that can lead to breed-specific genetic health advances as well as discoveries for all dogs, because Embark tests for 210+ genetic conditions.
+Breeders can DNA test their dogs and litters and encourage new puppy owners to continue the research by filling out the ongoing Embark health surveys to collect even more information that can lead to breed-specific genetic health advances and discoveries for all dogs.

 Sharing raw DNA data

 Your dog’s DNA raw data can be shared with other researchers and breed clubs because Embark is the only testing lab that allows dog owners to download their dog’s raw data.
-With more than 200,000 genetic markers, this option not only advances scientific discovery, but aids in breed-relevant research, tracking a breed’s frequency of mutations, as well as identifying breeding trends and population structures.
+With twice as many genetic markers as competitors, this option not only advances scientific discovery but aids in breed-relevant research, tracking a breed’s frequency of mutations, and identifying breeding trends and population structures.

 Swabbing your dog is just the beginning of the ongoing research towards scientific discoveries which can lead to longer lives for dogs.
 The most comprehensive data dog owners can share is to complete the various Embark health surveys dog owners can take for each dog.
 Besides the annual health survey, there are several other surveys which contribute additional information with each DNA sample.
 Surveys include areas such as the environment, basics, general and problem behaviors, and some fun surveys about your dog.